Professional Massage Therapy Programs

 - Provide transcripts from last school / college attended.

-- Provide documentation of having received two professional massages.
+- Provide documentation of having received one professional massage.

 - Have capability of honoring financial obligations for tuition, materials, and fees.

 - Provide a letter from a health professional stating that applicant is in good physical, mental, and emotional health and is physically able to give and receive massage with no adversity to their well-being.